Non-Medical Prescribing (V300) - Level 7

 and who has agreed to:

 - a) Provide the student with supervision, support and shadowing opportunities, and is familiar with the requirements of the module and the need to achieve the learning outcomes

 - b) Support and assess the student during their clinical placement

-In addition, DMP's are required to complete the interprofessional Faculty Placement Audit, prior to the student commencing the module.
-This ensures the quality of the placement learning environment, assists in enabling DMP's and students to maximise learning opportunities, ensures consistency of learning across the student cohort and is a vehicle for addressing areas for development between DMP's and the module team.
+In addition, DPP's are required to complete the NMP Placement Audit form (see supplementary NMP application forms), prior to the student commencing the module.
+This ensures the quality of the placement learning environment, assists in enabling DPP's and students to maximise learning opportunities, ensures consistency of learning across the student cohort and is a vehicle for addressing areas for development between DPP's and the module team.

 In addition students should be able to provide evidence of continuing professional development.

 (The above must be evidenced in the applicants application form)

 Level 7: A degree, Advanced Diploma or evidence of previous level 6 study (can be a single module)

 International students must have reliable internet access and supply IELTS scores.

 Blended Learning this module will involve a limited number of face-to-face study days supported by online distance learning activities